MicrosoftDocs/sql-docs/docs/advanced-analytics/java/extension-java.md

 On Linux, the **mssql-server-extensibility-java** package automatically installs JRE 1.8 if it is not already installed.
 Installation scripts also add the JVM path to an environment variable called JAVA_HOME.

-On Windows, install the JDK under the default /Program Files/ folder if possible.
+On Windows, we recommend installing the JDK under the default /Program Files/ folder if possible.
 Otherwise, extra configuration is required to grant permissions to executables.
-For more information, see [Install on Windows](#install-on-linux).
+For more information, see [Install on Windows](#install-on-windows).

 > [!Note]
 > Given that Java is backwards compatible, earlier versions might work, but the supported and tested versions for this early CTP release are listed in the table.
-If your Java code needs to run on both operating systems, you can install Java 1.8 instead of 1.10 on Windows.
-The links for 1.8 include downloads for Windows.

 <a name="install-on-linux"></a>